keploy/samples-java/user-manager/README.md

 }'
 ```

 this will return the response or an entry.
-The timestamp would automatically be ignored during testing because it'll always be different.

 ```
 {"id":1,"name":"Dan","age":23,"birthday":"2000-1-1"}